bcgov/jag-file-submission/docs/onboarding.md

 - grant_type : value will always be `client_credentials`
 - client_secret : Provided to the user by the admin after the keycloak client request has been fufilled

-Once the request for the keycloak token has been completed successfully, the user can begin to interface with the Efiling Hub [API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/efiling-api/jag-efiling-api.yaml) and Frontend Applications
+Once the request for the keycloak token has been completed successfully, the user can begin to interface with the Efiling Hub [API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/efiling-api/jag-efiling-api.yaml) and Frontend Applications.
+The two API endpoints that a parent application will interface with are the `/submission/documents` and `/submission/${submissionId}/generateUrl`.